Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### OLEG-ZKP

 OLEG-ZKP is an acronym for “Ring Linear-Equation Generalized Zero Knowledge Proof” (“O” stands for “ring”).

-`OLEG-ZKP({x,y,z...}, (s1 OR s2 OR s3 OR...)` a non-interactive proof of knowledge
-of secrets `x,y,z...` that statisfy one of statements `s1,s2,s3...` in zero-knowledge.
+It is a non-interactive proof-of-knowledge of secrets `x,y,z...` that statisfy one of statements `s1,s2,s3...` in zero-knowledge:

+    NIPK({x,y,z...}, (s1 OR s2 OR s3 OR...))

-OLEG-ZKP is a construct facilitating concrete statements and cannot provide binding and soundness guarantees in abstract.
+OLEG-ZKP is a construct facilitating concrete statements and cannot provide security guarantees in abstract.
 For proof of security refer to description of a concrete instance of OLEG-ZKP that uses concrete statements.

 **Examples:**